Manufacturing · Fastening

 What is the nut factor K?

 K is an empirical torque coefficient that lumps together thread friction, under-head friction and thread geometry.
 Typical values range from about 0.12 (waxed/PTFE) to 0.22 (zinc plated, dry).
-It is not a fundamental constant — it should be validated for critical joints.
+Validate for critical joints.

 Why does lubrication reduce the required torque?

 Lubrication lowers friction, so a smaller fraction of torque is lost and more goes into preload.
-The same torque on a lubricated bolt therefore produces a higher clamp force — which is why you should use the K value that matches the actual thread condition.
+The same torque on a lubricated bolt produces a higher clamp force — match K to the actual thread condition.

 What preload should I aim for?

 For general structural joints, 70–80% of proof load is a common target.
 Lower values may be used where fatigue, gasket seating or relaxation are concerns.
-Always follow the joint's design specification where one exists.
+Follow the joint design specification where one exists.

 • The short-form method does not separate thread and under-head friction or account for joint stiffness, embedment or relaxation.